ericdrejza/Advanced_Object_Oriented_Programming/Assignment_1-Creational_Patterns/DataFormatConverter/src/main/dialogs/README.txt

 Once you have selected your input file, click the "Open" button on the dialog window.

-If the file is in csv format, it will be converted to json, then the either the newly converted json or the original json input data will be objectified and then either printed out or saved based on your arguments ("print" and/or "save" passed to the main method).
+If the file is in csv format, it will be converted to json, then the either the newly converted json or the original json input data will be objectified and then either printed out and/or saved based on your arguments "print" and/or "save" passed to the main method.

+The current driver being used uses the JSONObjectifierDecoratorImp to work with the new iterator I created as part of the Iterator pattern, and the two options for printing and saving are done using the Strategy pattern.